Does Kratom Interact With Naproxen (Aleve)?

 There are also other mechanistic effects to consider:

-At the moment, kratom is still an unregulated substance, but don’t let this discourage you.
+Currently, kratom is still an unregulated substance, but don’t let this discourage you.
 Through scientifically sourced information, you can stay safe when experimenting with kratom.

 Kratom can act as a stimulant and provides increased energy and concentration.
 It even has powerful mood-enhancing effects.
 It can also promote sleep, act as a weight-loss supplement, and effectively treat opioid withdrawal symptoms.

 Kratom is also a spectrum drug — the amount you take changes its effects.
-Lower doses are energizing and uplifting, but it begins to elicit more potent pain-relieving and anxiety-reducing effects in more significant amounts.
+Lower doses are energizing and uplifting, but it begins to elicit potent pain-relieving and anxiety-reducing effects in more significant amounts.

 Related: Is Kratom An Opioid?